ryanfaerman/node-zencoder/README.md

 # Important

-This project (and module) is in the process of being taken over by the developers at Zencoder.
-I'll update this repo and provide links to the zencoder repositories once that occurs.
+This project (and module) has been taken over by the developers at Zencoder.
+Please refer to https://github.com/zencoder/zencoder-node.

 # node-zencoder -- zencode from node.js